mirkotrimboli/ansible-posqlpgpoolcl3-onAWS/README.md

 # ansible-posqlpgpoolcl3-onAWS
 Delivery of a PostgreSQL+PgPool Cluster with 3 nodes on AWS

-# Prerequisiti AWS
+# AWS prerequisites
-Assicurarsi che sulle macchine sia presente:

-* Un volume aggiuntivo per i dati
+Make sure that the AWS environment has:

+* An additional data volume associated with each node
-* Service Group con regole Inbound aperte per la connessione SSH
+* Service Group with open Inbound rules for SSH connection
-* che sia stato dato un ip alla scheda di rete

-Sul server Ansible:
+* that an ip was given to the primary network card
+* that a NetworkInterface not associated with any node has been created

+On the Ansible server:

-* Fare il download con git clone
+* Download with git clone
-* All'interno dell'inventory path inserire la "chiave.pem" per l'accesso in SSH
+* Inside the inventory path insert the "key.pem" for access in SSH
-* Modificare il file hosts del server ansible aggiungendo gli ip degli host da raggiungere e nominandoli come specificato in posqlpgpool.hosts

-# Installazione e configurazione iniziale dei nodi
-se necessario modificare le variabili sotto group_vars/all/vars.yml

-* datadev_name: nvme1n1
-* postgresql_dir: "/postgresql"
-* postgresql_data: "/postgresql/pg_data"
-* postgresql_arc: "/postgresql/archive"

-lanciare il playbook ansible con il comando:
+* Modify the hosts file of the ansible server by adding the ip of the hosts to reach and naming them as specified in posqlpgpool.hosts

+# Installation and initial configuration of the nodes

+* check the variable in group_vars / all / vars.yml
+* if necessary change the values of the variables according to your environment

+launch the ansible playbook with the command:

 * ansible-playbook -i posqlpgpool.hosts posqlpgpool.yml --key-file=./chiave.pem --user=centos